jean-roland/LCSF_Doc/index.md

 ![LCSF structure](./img/Trame.png)

+### Standard representation

+Below are the standard sizes for the different message components:
+* Protocol id: 16 bits, `0xFFFF` reserved for lcsf error protocol.
+* Command id: 16 bits.
+* Attribute id: 15 bits.
+* Complexity flag.
+1 bit.
+* Payload size: 16 bits.
+* Data payload: User defined.

+If this representation doesn't suit your application, you can make a custom one.
+In the future, other representations may be supported by the LCSF environment.

+### Protocol Versioning

+You might run in a case where different systems will use different versions of the same protocol.
+If the different versions have the same identifier, it might lead to errors as one of the system might use a newer command that the other system doesn't understand.

+A simple way to avoid this issue is to change the protocol identifier each time the protocol is changed after initial deployment (e.g. using one byte for the version number).

 ## LCSF Error Protocol

 LCSF has a built-in error protocol to report problems encountered while processing incoming LCSF messages back to the sender.

-The protocol id is `0xFFFF`.
+The protocol id is `0xFFFF` (standard representation).
 It has only one command "Error" with two mandatory attributes "Error location" and "Error type".
 * Error location indicates if the message has bad formatting or if it doesn't correspond to its protocol description
 * Error type gives more information on the error nature